Zequez/logseq-vault/pages/Living Outdoors.md

 - Safe spaces for Coral to play
 	- We can be inside big tent even when it rains
 	- Make garden mostly safe for Coral, specially around tent
-	- Move or block access to bees
+	- Move out of reach or fence bees